jrgonzalezg/kotlin-intro-talk/slides/README.md

 ## Null-Safety

-Java (no optionals - available in Java 8)
+Java (all non-primitive types are nullable in an unsafe way)

 ```java
 Book book = null;